 When looking at click-through rate (CTR) for organic and paid marketing, there’s one thing that blows both out of the water: zero-click search.

 It’s only been in the last couple years that zero-click searches have taken over both the CTR for paid and organic marketing.
 If you aren’t familiar, zero-click searches are exactly what they sound like: When a user searches for something, the results that appear provide enough information that nothing in the search engine results pages (SERPs) gets clicked.

 So, instead of fretting over the balance between paid and organic marketing, here’s something else to stress over.
 But before you start to panic, take a breath.
 You can balance both paid and organic marketing to snag zero-click searches and position your brand on top.
 Here’s how:

 Here’s where you really do need to find the balance between paid and organic marketing because doing so will help you hit the search sweet spot, so you can take “position zero.”

 Extensions are added to your paid ads, and they often can provide the information someone needs without clicking through.
-You can add extensions with your phone number, location, hours, featured deals and products, just to name a few.
+You can add extensions with your phone number, location, hours, featured deals and products, just to name a few and are vital for local retail stores and real estate PPC campaigns.
 Local brands shouldn’t sleep on ad extensions, but even larger brands will benefit from adding the right ones.

 Rich snippets are search results that offer more than standard organic results, including photos, ratings, FAQs, and more.
 Rich snippets are influenced by your site’s structured data, so you’ll need to put some effort into your schema markup.